sveronneau/gcp/vault/README.md

 Requirements: Terraform and Ansible locally installed.
 GCP project, Service Account JSON file and Project wide SSH Key.

-Ounce deployed, you need to initialize Vault by running the following commands:
+Ounce deployed, Vault will be Initialized.
+You can check the status with the following steps:

 * SSH to your instance
 * export VAULT_ADDR=http://127.0.0.1:8200